stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 ## Sections

 The total system command is created by concatenation from the individual input fields.
-A prview for the command is shown as **Resulting command** in the section "Status".
+A preview for the command is shown as **Resulting command** in the section "Status".

 It is possible to use variables (e.g. a ![](../../../../icons/filePathVariable.png) [FilePathVariable](../../variable/field/filePathVariable.md) *inputFile*) that have been defined before.
 The preview of the status section contains the actual variable values (e.g. C:/system.log) instead of the variable placeholder expressions (e.g {$inputFile$}).